Bhabanipur Shakta pitha

 Bhabanipur (ভবানীপুর) is a Hindu temple complex in northwestern Bangladesh located about 33 km from Bogra.
 It is located in Sherpur Upazila of Bogra District, Rajshahi Division.
-It is one of the Shakti Pithas of the Indian subcontinent.
+It is one of the Shakta pithas of the Indian subcontinent.

 Significance

 According to the Purana, in the Satya Yuga, King Daksha (Son of Lord Bramha) arranged a ritual called Yagya in which hisr daughter Goddess Sati and Her husband "Lord Shiva" was not invited.
 Still Goddess Sati attended the function.
 Unable to bear the insult towards Her husband Lord Shiva, Goddess Sati protested by sacrificing Herself into the fire of the Yagna.
 Enraged with grief, Lord Shiva started the dance of destruction across the Universe with the corpse of Goddess Sati on His shoulder.
 To stop this, Lord Vishnu cut the corpse of Goddess Sati with the Sudharshan Chakra and as a result the various pieces of Goddess Sati's body and Her ornaments fell at various places of the Indian subcontinent.
-These places are now known as Shakti Pithas.
-Shakti Pithas are holy abode of the Mother Goddess.
+These places are now known as Shakta pithas.
+Shakta pithas are holy abode of the Mother Goddess.
 Each temple has shrines for Shakti and Kalabhairava.
 The Shakti of Bhabanipur shrine is addressed as "Aparna" and the "Bhairava" as "Vaman".
 It is believed that Sati Devi's Left anklet fell here.

 The Shakti devi here is called Aparna and the Bhairava is Vaman.
 The part of "Sati" Maa Tara's body fell at Bhabanipur could be left anklet (ornament), ribs of left chest, right eye, or bedding (according to various sources).

-Being a Shakti Pith, Bhabanipur is a historic place of pilgrimage for the followers of Hinduism.
-There are numerous temples at this Shakti-pith premises which are visited by pilgrims from all over the country and abroad, irrespective of sectarian differences.
+Being a Shakta pitha, Bhabanipur is a historic place of pilgrimage for the followers of Hinduism.
+There are numerous temples at this Shakta pitha premises which are visited by pilgrims from all over the country and abroad, irrespective of sectarian differences.